nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.1.3 Adding non-recurring event to user: `addevent user`

 This command adds a non-recurring event to your schedule.
-Use it for meetings, hangouts, and exams!
+Use it to keep track of meetings, hangouts, and exams!

 Format: `addevent user en/EVENT NAME h/DAY_TIME r/REMINDER`